Nuitka/Nuitka/README.rst

 .. code-block:: bash

-    python -m nuitka --recurse-all program.py
+    python -m nuitka --follow-imports program.py

 .. note::

-   There are more fine grained controls than ``--recurse-all`` available.
+   There are more fine grained controls than ``--follow-imports`` available.
    Consider the output of ``nuitka --help``.

 In case you have a plugin directory, i.e. one which cannot be found by recursing